qdrant/landing_page/qdrant-landing/content/articles/dedicated-service.md

 In this article, we are going to present our vision and arguments on the topic.
-We will try to explain why and when you acutally need a dedicated solution, debunk some ungrounded claims and anti-patterns that you should avoid while building a vector search system.
+We will try to explain why and when you actually need a dedicated solution, debunk some ungrounded claims and anti-patterns that you should avoid while building a vector search system.

 We will analyze those theses of the Universal-Database-For-Everything advocates and discuss some of the best practices we recommend to adopt in real production-grade systems.